+Course Assignments & Requirements

+Exams & Summary

+Description

-Course Assignments & Requirements Exams & Summary Getting Started: Regions University's primary concern for each student is a successful learning experience each semester.
+Getting Started: Regions University's primary concern for each student is a successful learning experience each semester.
 This can only be achieved through good communication.
-Therefore, the student should expect to receive an initial email from the course Number of Quizzes or Assignments instructor at the beginning of the semester.
-DO NOT RESPOND TO THAT EMAIL.
-After the initial email is sent, AN ANNOUNCEMENT will be placed at the top of the Announcements page letting each student know the initial email has been sent and asking if you received the initial email.
-If you do not receive that Points per Quiz or Assignment email, you will need to send an email to the instructor informing him or her of the situation.
-We will then attempt to identify the problem and offer a solution Total Respond to Welcome email/discussion board Weekly Assignments 8 50 400 Midterm Exam 1 200 200 Final Exam 1 200 200 Library Research Log/Current Event Article 4 50 200
+Therefore, the student should expect to receive an initial email from the course instructor at the Number of Quizzes and Assignments

+beginning of the semester.
+DO NOT RESPO EMAIL.
+After the initial email ANNOUNCEMENT will be placed at the Announcements page letting each student kn Points p or Assig

+email has been sent and asking if you received the initial email.
+If you do not receive that email, you will need to send an email to the instructor informing him or her of the situation.
+We will then attempt to identify the problem and offer a solution.
+Total

+Weekly Homework (10%) 12 10 120

+Weekly Quizzes (20%) 13 10 130

+Midterm Examination (12.5%) 1 150 150

+Final Examination (12.5%) Interaction with Other Student Instructor via Discussion Board, Classroom, Teleconferences, 1 150 150

+Voice Over IP Discussions (7.5%) 150

+Library Research Log (16.67%) 10 20 200

+Research Paper (~21%) 1 300 300

+Prospectus 50

+Rough Draft 100

+Final Paper 150

-Discussion Board 4 50 200 TOTAL COURSE EXAMS AND ASSIGNMENT POINTS
+TOTAL COURSE EXAMS AND ASSIGNMENT POINTS 1200

-Assignments by Week - All Courses
+Assignments by Week

+Week One - Welcome & Getting Started, Objectives, Q&A Week Two - A Framework

+Week Three - Access Control and Site Security; Term Paper Prospectus Week Four - Review of TCP/IP Internetworking